 2020 marks 40 years since the first cases of AIDS were reported in the United States, a pandemic that has led to nearly 700,000 lives lost and still no cure four decades later.
-This year, our nation struggles through another pandemic -- the fight against Covid-19 – the horrific loss of life has surpassed 220,000 in a matter of months
+This year, our nation struggles through another pandemic -- the fight against Covid-19 – the horrific loss of life has surpassed 270,000 in a matter of months.
+See the program.

-World AIDS Day 2020 – A National Conversation on December 1 from 10 am to 12 pm PST will bring together powerful voices from both pandemics for an important conversation about health justice, social activism, remembrance, hope and resilience.
+World AIDS Day 2020 – A National Conversation was held December 1, 2020, bringing together powerful voices from both pandemics for an important conversation about health justice, social activism, remembrance, hope and resilience.

-The event will spotlight the interconnectedness of both pandemics -- the lives lost, the survivors, the activism, the heroes.
-Through a distinguished list of guest speakers, panelists, video storytelling, and musical tributes, important insights will be shared to help answer the questions about how a nation responds, how it heals, and what lessons must be learned to prepare for the future.
+The event spotlights the interconnectedness of both pandemics -- the lives lost, the survivors, the activism, the heroes.
+Through a distinguished list of guest speakers, panelists, video storytelling, and musical tributes, important insights are shared to help answer the questions about how a nation responds, how it heals, and what lessons must be learned to prepare for the future.

 Keynote Speakers and Recipients of 2020 National Leadership Recognition Award

-The Reverend Naomi Washington-Leapheart, Director for Faith-Based and Interfaith Affairs for the City of Philadelphiawill provide the invocation.
+The Reverend Naomi Washington-Leapheart, Director for Faith-Based and Interfaith Affairs for the City of Philadelphia delivered the invocation.

-House Speaker Nancy Pelosiwill offer a message of hope and honor civil rights activist Congressman John Lewis, a powerful leader for activism and social justice, who passed away earlier this year.
+House Speaker Nancy Pelosioffers a message of hope and honor civil rights activist Congressman John Lewis, a powerful leader for activism and social justice, who passed away earlier this year.

-John Cunningham, Executive Director of the National AIDS Memorial, will provide welcoming remarks and present the National Leadership Recognition Award.
+John Cunningham, Executive Director of the National AIDS Memorial, provides welcoming remarks and presents the National Leadership Recognition Award.

-Medical and Scientific Leadership Dr. Anthony S. Fauci, Director of the National Institute of Allergy and Infectious Diseases, and Dr. David D. Ho, Director of the Aaron Diamond AIDS Research Center at Columbia University are the keynote speakers and will be honored with the memorial’s National Leadership Recognition Award.
-As leading health experts on the front lines of medical and scientific advancements during two global pandemics, they will discuss the health, research and long term impacts of HIV/AIDS and Covid-19.
-ABC News Chief Medical Correspondent, Dr. Jennifer Ashton, will moderate the conversation.
+A CONVERSATION: Medical and Scientific Leadership Dr. Anthony S. Fauci, Director of the National Institute of Allergy and Infectious Diseases, and Dr. David D. Ho, Director of the Aaron Diamond AIDS Research Center at Columbia University are the keynote speakers and are honored with the memorial’s National Leadership Recognition Award.
+As leading health experts on the front lines of medical and scientific advancements during two global pandemics, they discuss the health, research and long term impacts of HIV/AIDS and Covid-19.
+ABC News Chief Medical Correspondent, Dr. Jennifer Ashton, moderated the conversation.

-Mayors from cities that have been on the frontlines of both pandemics – Atlanta Mayor Keisha Lance Bottoms, Chicago Mayor Lori E. Lightfoot, Long Beach Mayor Robert Garcia, and New York City Mayor Bill de Blasio -- will lead a conversation on the impact the two pandemics have had on marginalized communities and how HIV/AIDS and Covid-19 have disproportionately affected communities of color and the systemic barriers that compound poor health outcomes.
+Mayors from cities that have been on the frontlines of both pandemics – Atlanta Mayor Keisha Lance Bottoms, Chicago Mayor Lori E. Lightfoot, Long Beach Mayor Robert Garcia, and New York City Mayor Bill de Blasio -- lead a conversation on the impact the two pandemics have had on marginalized communities and how HIV/AIDS and Covid-19 have disproportionately affected communities of color.
 ABC News Co-Anchor of GMA3, T.J.
-Holmes, will moderate the discussion.
-Activism that Sparks Change and Movements
+Holmes, is the moderator.
+A CONVERSATION: Activism that Sparks Change and Movements

-Activists whose actions have made a difference during both pandemics – Alicia Garza, Principal at Black Futures Lab and Co-Founder of the Black Lives Matter Global Network, Cleve Jones, Co-Founder of the AIDS Memorial Quilt and Kristin Urquiza, Co-Founder of Marked by COVID -- will lead a discussion about the ongoing struggle for social justice.
-Human Rights Campaign President Alphonso David will moderate the discussion.
+Activists whose actions have made a difference during both pandemics – Alicia Garza, Principal at Black Futures Lab and Co-Founder of the Black Lives Matter Global Network, Cleve Jones, Co-Founder of the AIDS Memorial Quilt and Kristin Urquiza, Co-Founder of Marked by COVID -- lead a discussion about the ongoing struggle for social justice.
+Human Rights Campaign President Alphonso David is the moderator.

 A Look to the Future Surviving voices from the AIDS pandemic come together to offer heartfelt words on how a nation responds, heals, and remembers those lost to both pandemics.